Red Hat Keycloak

 By the Year

-In 2024 there have been 1 vulnerability in Red Hat Keycloak with an average score of 7.1 out of ten.
-Last year Keycloak had 13 security vulnerabilities published.
-Right now, Keycloak is on track to have less security vulnerabilities in 2024 than it did last year.
-However, the average CVE base score of the vulnerabilities in 2024 is greater by 0.66.
+In 2025 there have been 0 vulnerabilities in Red Hat Keycloak.
+Last year, in 2024 Keycloak had 12 security vulnerabilities published.
+Right now, Keycloak is on track to have less security vulnerabilities in 2025 than it did last year.

 It may take a day or so for new Keycloak vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.